ipfs/ipfs-docs/docs/concepts/public-utilities.md

 These include [IPFS Gateways](./ipfs-gateway.md) and hosted [Delegated Routing V1 endpoints](./nodes#delegated-routing).

-These IPFS gateways and delegated routing endpoints make it easier to retrieve data from the IPFS network in resource-constrained environments such as browsers and low-powered devices.
+These utilities make it easier to retrieve data from the IPFS network in resource-constrained environments such as browsers and low-powered devices.

 ## Public IPFS Gateways

-## Waterworks

-The IPFS Foundation provides the following Waterworks infrastructure:
+The IPFS Foundation provides the following public gateways:

 - **`https://ipfs.io`**: Path resolution gateway
 - **`https://dweb.link`**: Subdomain resolution gateway
 - **`https://trustless-gateway.link`**: [trustless only gateway](https://specs.ipfs.tech/http-gateways/trustless-gateway/)
-- **`https://delegated-ipfs.dev/routing/v1`**: Hosted Delegated Routing V1 endpoint backed by [**someguy**](https://github.com/ipfs/someguy)

-The Waterworks gateways block abusive content using the [Bad Bits Denylist](https://badbits.dwebops.pub/).
+These gateways block abusive content using the [Bad Bits Denylist](https://badbits.dwebops.pub/).

 To report abusive content and content breaches of the [IPFS Community Code of Conduct](https://ipfs.fyi/coc), please send an email with the CIDs to abuse@ipfs.io.

-To report any technical problems with these gateways, you can open an issue in the [Waterworks Community repository](https://github.com/ipshipyard/waterworks-community)
+Technical operations are run by the Waterworks Community on behalf of the IPFS Foundation.
+To report any technical problems with these gateways, you can open an issue in the [Waterworks Community repository](https://github.com/ipshipyard/waterworks-community).

 ### Abuse Policy